simonperrott/tweet_sentiment-and-covid-cases/README.md

 ###### Results of Sentiment to Covid Correlations:

-The sentiment of Trump's tweets are strongly negatively correlated with the number of new cases on a day (twice as strongly as with the number of deaths). i.e. the more cases the more positive the sentiment in Trump's tweets!!
+The sentiment of Trump's tweets are strongly positively correlated with the number of new cases on a day (twice as strongly as with the number of deaths). i.e. the more new cases in the US, the more positive the sentiment in Trump's tweets!

-For UK:
 ![](.README_images/bdbbfa23.png)

-For US:
 ![](.README_images/5a9b929e.png)

-For Ireland:
 ![](.README_images/e4099944.png)